micro-webapps/webconf-spec/dev/README.md

 ## Merging the webconf-spec formatted files

 Although the webconf-spec describes the configuration of the single web application, all the implementations must expect the set of webconf-spec formatted files as the input.
 This allows to configure multiple web applications running on the single virtualhost served in different locations.
-In case of two config files with the same options which are in contrast to each other, it is up to implementation how to do the merge.
-It can pick up the option randomly or treat it as an error.
+In case of two config files with the same options which are in contrast to each other, the implementation should treat it as an error.

 # Examples of webconf-spec specification